superform-xyz/superform-core/README.md

 3. Any individual tx must be of a specific kind, either all deposits or all withdraws, for all vaults and destinations
 4. Vaults themselves can be added permissionlessly to Forms in `SuperformFactory.sol` by calling `createSuperform()`.
 Forms are code implementations that adapt to the needs of a given vault.
 The only Form under scope of this audit is `ERC4626Form.sol`, which is a wrapper around the [ERC-4626 Standard](https://erc4626.info/).
 Any user can wrap a vault into a SuperForm using the SuperForm Factory but only the protocol may add new Form implementations.
 5. This wrapping action leads to the creation of Superforms which are assigned a unique id, made up of the superForm address, formId, and chainId.
-6. Users are minted SuperPositions on successful deposits, a type of ERC-1155 we modified called ERC-1155A.
+6. Users are minted SuperPositions on successful deposits, a type of ERC-1155 we modify called ERC-1155A.
 On withdrawals these are burned.
 Users may also within each "StateRequest" deposit choose whether to retain4626 which sends the vault share directly to the user instead of holding in the appropriate Superform, but only SuperPositions can be withdrawn through SuperformRouter.

 ## User Flow